 Next up from Goblin is a track that technically isn’t a even a Goblin song at all, but a song performed by the 3 Godfathers Claudio Simonetti, Massimo Morante and Fabio Pignatelli specifically (and individually): the theme from Tenebre.

 Goblin had long since called it quits by the time Dario Argento got around to tapping them again to score another horror picture.

 And though they buried their hatchets (at least enough to work on this score) they choose to be credited here individually, rather than as a group.
 Bad blood runs deep.

 But you can’t fool us.
 This sound is unmistakable, and we all recognize it for what it is – the sound of Goblin!

-When George Romero’s highly anticipated sequel to Night of the Living Dead hit Europe, Dario Argento recut it as Zombi, which is why sometimes you’ll see Fulci’s Zombi titledZombi 2.
-This can get get a little extra confusing by the time you get to Zombi 3 and 4…
+When George Romero’s highly anticipated sequel to Night of the Living Dead hit Europe, Dario Argento recut it as Zombi.
+This is why sometimes you’ll see Fulci’s Zombi titledZombi 2.
+Which can get get a little extra confusing by the time you get to Zombi 3 and 4…

 but I digress.